brookefzy/COVID-19/README.md

 ## Current Progress:
 Feb.
 18. 2020
-<b>Simulating the Epidemic Process with estimated flow between provinces.</b>
+<b>Simulating the Epidemic Process with estimated flow between provinces.</b><br>
 Current Parameters:
-/alpha: The rate at which an exposed person becomes infective.
+* alpha: The rate at which an exposed person becomes infective.
+1/7
-/beta: The parameter controlling how often a susceptible-infected contact results in a new exposure.
+* beta: The parameter controlling how often a susceptible-infected contact results in a new exposure.
+0.65
-/gamma:The rate an infected recovers and moves into the resistant phase.
+* gamma:The rate an infected recovers and moves into the resistant phase.0.135
-/R0:beta/gamma
+* R0:beta/gamma
-/Mobility Factor: 85% meaning 85% of the peak flow between governments
+* Mobility Factor: 85% meaning 85% of the peak flow between governments
+* Simulation Starts with assumption: Hubei has one person get exposed to the virus at Day 1.

-/total population: 2018 census
+* total population: 2018 census
-/flow matrix between cities: simulation
+* flow matrix between cities: simulation

 <b>Next Steps:</b>